HCL-TECH-SOFTWARE/volt-mx-docs/docs/documentation/Iris/iris_widget_prog_guide/Content/Form_Basic_Properties.md

 ### headers Property

 A header is a section of the form that is docked at the top of the form (does not scroll along with the content of the form).
-It accepts an array of hcl.ui.Box object references with horizontal orientation that are added as header docked at the top of the Form.
+It accepts an array of voltmx.ui.Box object references with horizontal orientation that are added as header docked at the top of the Form.
 These headers can be reused across forms.

 For SPA platform, If you have a form background with an image, when you increase the height of the headers the image assigned to the form gets shrinks.